 I feel that any lawyer who defends a drunken driver is reprehensible and should burn in Hell right along with the drunkard he or she defends.

 No, there can be no tolerance or forgiveness for drunken drivers.
 It is my belief that it takes a pathetic, slovenly, evil and malicious person to consume alcoholic beverages, and I further believe that it takes a malicious, bloodthirsty, evil person to drive while drunk.
 There is no other explanation and it is not up for debate.

-Those who are mentally ill often face ridicule and scorn because some ignorant people think that those who are so afflicted are somehow imagining it or faking it.
+Those who are mentally ill often face ridicule and scorn because, among other reasons, some ignorant people think that those who are so afflicted are somehow imagining it or faking it.
 I am here to tell you that that is not so.
 I am mentally ill and I am not imagining it.
 And when you read about my experience you will know that I am certainly not faking it.
+Not when I have been dealing with it for at least 23 years.
+Not when I have attempted suicide many times because my mind is just that damaged.
+Not when I have lived the nightmares I have lived.

-Throughout my life, starting when I was 12 or 13, I have dealt with what I would later--much later--find out was untreated mental illness.
-I was too afraid to ask for help, so I simply dealt with it.
-That caused my teenage years to be an absolute hell and I know I acted completely unreasonably as a result; I am sure that I lashed out and acted erractically.
-Even though I was doing things that were unusual for my age, like running my own tiny newsletter and a fan club for a favorite music group, and had awesome paying jobs, I was often consumed with the concept of suicide.
+That ignorance and arrogance on my part caused my teenage years to be an absolute hell and I know I acted completely unreasonably as a result; I am sure that I lashed out and acted erractically.
+Even though I was doing things that were unusual for my age at the time, like running my own Internet fan club for a favorite music group, and had awesome paying jobs that mostly adults had, I was often consumed with the concept of suicide.